Research

 Other research projects

-TEXT-PAD which is a research project in collaboration with Northumbria University and NHS Newcastle trust, it’s a 12-week virtual exercise and behaviour intervention for patients with Peripheral Arterial Disease (PAT).
+TEXT-PAD, which is a research project in collaboration with Northumbria University and NHS Newcastle trust, is a 12-week virtual exercise and behaviour intervention for patients with Peripheral Arterial Disease (PAT).
 The study is designed to assess the feasibility of a home-based multimodal telehealth invention and improve the health and well-being of patients with PAD.

 We have also delivered Pre-operative uncontrolled diabetes reversal before elective and major surgery, Pre-Op DREAMS, with fantastic outcomes.
 This work has recently won an Innovation Award supported by the Academic Science Network.